“Can Tai Chi Really Improve My Health?”

 Trials at Tufts Medical Center showed that after 12 weeks of Tai Chi, patients with fibromyalgia, a chronic pain condition, did significantly better in measurements of pain, fatigue, physical functioning, sleeplessness and depression than did a comparable group given stretching exercises and wellness education.
 Taichi participants were also more likely to sustain improvements three months later.

-- Click here to read a recent article in the Harvard Women’s Health Watch which summarized the proven health benefits of Tai Chi, calling it “moving medication.”
+Click here to read an article in the Harvard Women’s Health Watch, which summarized the proven health benefits of Tai Chi, calling it “moving medication.”
 The article cited research showing Taichi not only improved muscle strength, flexibility and balance, but also showed potential to help those with arthritis, breast cancer, Parkinson’s disease, sleep difficulties, hypertension, heart problems, as well as those seeking to maintain bone density or recover from the damage of stroke.

 Click here to read how Tai chi exercise appears to be associated with improved quality of life, mood and exercise self-efficacy in patients with chronic heart failure, according to a report in an April 2011 issue of Archives of Internal Medicine, one of the JAMA/Archives journals.